Lightweight Backpack Hunting Gear List

 Make sure to use high quality clothing that is comfortable and dries quickly.
 We sleep in our pants and base layer top to add extra warmth if needed.
 If the nights are especially cold we will wear a jacket and base layer bottoms.

-☐ Synthetic T-shirt - Voormi Merino Tech T - $70, 5oz.
-The Voormi shirts use Dual Surface blended wool so they don't itch.
-Also look at the First Lite Men's Wick Short Sleeve Crew, $75, 5oz.
+☐ Base Layer T shirt - Voormi Merino Tech T - $70, 5oz.
+The Voormi shirts use Dual Surface blended wool so they don't itch (or get smelly).
+Also look at the Sitka Core Lightweight Crew short sleeve, $55, 5oz.

 ☐ Insulated vest (optional) First Lite Men's Sawtooth Hybrid Vest, $145, 20oz.